 Goodreads is an online database for readers to tell others about their books they’re reading and find new books to check out.
-There also interactive reading groups that you can connect with based off what you enjoy reading.
+There are also interactive reading groups that you can connect with based on what you enjoy reading.

 Anyone can set up an account (And if you don’t have one, you should get one even if your book isn’t coming out yet).
 Once you have a book coming out, you can apply to their author program so you can promote your book and interact with readers.

 An email list is one of the best ways for you to interact with readers.
 And unlike a social media platform, you own your list so no one can take that away from you.

 You can use both your author website and social media to help grow your list.
 I suggest using Mailerlite to collect and send emails.

 - It’s free up to 1,000 subscribers

 - You can set up automation for new leads

 - You get a link that you can share across all your social media platforms.